EA-Williams/The-Typability-Index/README.md

 - **Training and Testing Dataset:** The 136M Keystrokes Dataset (Dhakal et al., 2018) must be ***downloaded manually*** (instructions below).
 - **Generalisation Dataset:** Provided within this repository.

+### License

+This GitHub repository is licensed under CC BY-NC-SA 4.0 to comply with the stipulation of the 136M Keystrokes Dataset (Dhakal et al., 2018) of non-commercial research purposes only.

 ---

 ## Notes on the Scripts